awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 The `innodb_read_only` variable is set to `ON` if you are connected to an Aurora Replica and `OFF` if you are connected to the primary instance\.

 This approach can be helpful if you want to add logic to your application code to balance the workload or to ensure that a write operation is using the correct connection\.
+This technique only applies to Aurora clusters using single\-master replication\.
+For multi\-master clusters, all the DB instances have the setting `innodb_read_only=OFF`\.

 ## Using T2 Instances<a name="AuroraMySQL.BestPractices.T2Medium"></a>